 - Institutions

 - Corporates

 - Central governments and central banks

-The majority of credit risk exposures are with external, highly rated institutions, unrated corporate entities within the TP ICAP Group or large energy companies.
+The majority of credit risk exposures are with external, highly rated institutions or with unrated corporate entities within the TP ICAP Group.
 No exposures are deemed to be impaired.

 Credit risk exposure by geographic distribution and residual maturity